ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 docker restart PHP &
 ```

-FYI, you can sh into any running container like this:
+If you need to access mysql again, you can sh into any running container like this:

 ```
 docker container exec -it MariaDB busybox sh